ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 If sorting is implemented as described Section 3.4.2.3 of [RFC7644], then cursor-paged results SHOULD be sorted.

+## Default Pagination Method

+When a service provider supports both index- and cursor-based pagination, clients can use the 'startIndex' and 'cursor' query parameters to request a specific method.

+Service providers supporting both pagination methods MUST choose a pagination method to use when responding to requests that have not specified a pagination query parameter.
+Service providers MUST NOT return an error due to the pagination method being unspecified when pagination is required to complete the response.

+If the default pagination method is not advertised in the Service Provider Configuration data, service provider implementers MAY dynamically determine which pagination method is used for each response based on criteria of their choosing.

 ## Cursors as the Only Pagination Method

 A service provider MAY require cursor-based pagination to